arhip144/Docs/guide/roles.md

 ---
 description: A Guide to creating income roles
+icon: coins
 ---

-# 🎭 Create income roles
+# Create income roles

 Execute the command to edit income roles with the command /manager-roles create \<role>